AISemanticsStudy/lmpm/README.md

 # LMPM

 ## TL;DR
-LMPM is to PyTorch what Kubernetes is to Docker containers.
+LMPM provides PyTorch with distributed programming abstractions similar to how Kubernetes provides container orchestration, but at the computation graph level.

 ## What is LMPM?
 LMPM(latent message passing machine) is a programming language and runtime for Consensual Programming.
-At the moment when it is created, it is first of of its kind.
-It was developed after modern deep learning reaching its complexity limits in around 2025.
+At the moment when it is created, LMPM is the first system of its kind, developed in response to the growing complexity challenges in modern deep learning systems.

-The primary goal of LMPM is to enable building AI-like systems with **fine-grained control in inductive bias** while greatly clamping the complicity and intellectual challenges in manually implementing computation and communication.
+The primary goal of LMPM is to enable building AI-like systems with **fine-grained control in inductive bias** while greatly clamping the complexity and intellectual challenges in manually implementing computation and communication.
 LMPM is revolutionary in the sense that it pushes the inductive bias to a first-class citizen in programming, and it is designed not just for current generation of DL but also provide the tools for future generations.
 With that being said, we don't intend to make LMPM a general-purpose programming language.
 LMPM is designed to be a domain-specific language tailored for building AI-like systems.

-LMPM is a faithful implementation of the actor model **minus human-written state machines**.
-It operates at latent message passing between latten objects as senders and receivers instead of human-hard-coded state machine.
+LMPM implements a variant of the actor model where state transitions are derived from constraint satisfaction rather than manually programmed.
+Actors (latent objects) exchange messages, but their behavior emerges from the consensus rules rather than explicit state machines.

 ## Latent message passing vibe
 You might never heard of "latent message passing" before.